ruff-lang/specification/specification.md

 => ["bob" "charlie"]
 ```

-Hash maps, like arrays, are immutable and evaluate to themselves.
-Hash maps are created with `{}`, and can assign arbitrary keys and values.
+Maps, like arrays, are immutable and evaluate to themselves.
+Maps are created with `{}`, and can assign arbitrary keys and values.

 ```
 (define contact {:first_name "Mister"